The Spirit of Medieval Philosophy

 outside the scope of nature.

-It is easy to exaggerate the extent to
+It is easy to exaggerate the extent to which

-a Christian spirit, was actually in deep agreement with certain positive
+Christian spirit, was actually in deep agreement with certain positive

 aspirations of the Renaissance.
 “The true Christian sentiment toward nature is